-The stretcher comes without end carrying handles, but can be purchased separate for the Alpine CR Lite.
-The illustrations below give some proposed carrying positions with and without handles.
+The stretcher comes with end carrying handles and the illustrations below give some proposed carrying positions.

 With all the carrying illustrations, the use of carrying straps helps with stability and reduces effort.
 The stretcher lifting straps can be used for this purpose and also for pulling when sledging.
-If required extra carrying straps can be purchased, these come in sets of four and are made from 44mm wide x 2m long webbing with a loop at one end.
+If required extra carrying straps can be purchased, these come in sets of four and are made from 44mm wide x 2M long webbing with a loop at one end.